HISPlayer/MetaSpatial-SDK/MultiStreamSync.md

 # Multistream Synchronization

-## How to Play Multiple Streams and Synchronize Each Other.
+## How to Play and Synchronize Multiple Streams
 HISPlayer supports multiple streams and each stream can synchronize with another stream.

 You can add multiple streams by calling `addStream` or `addStreamWithEntity` api multiple times.